 The Kering Group manages the Houses' suppliers in a central database at Kering level (see Figure 4 below).
-While this database does not yet include all suppliers, it does include all production suppliers, the main suppliers of raw materials (leather, fabrics, ribbons, precious stones, etc.), Kering Eyewear suppliers and suppliers deemed to be strategic.
-Suppliers of the Jewelry Houses are gradually being phased into the system.
+While this database does not yet include all suppliers, it does include production suppliers, the main suppliers of raw materials (leather, fabrics, ribbons, precious stones, etc.), Kering Eyewear suppliers and suppliers deemed to be strategic.

-The system (as of 31 December 2022) covers 4,745 suppliers, with the following breakdown:
+The system (as of December 31, 2023) covers 4,433 suppliers, with the following breakdown:

-- 17% direct suppliers (a supplier is deemed to be direct when it has a direct business relationship with the Houses rather than working via a subcontractor); - 18% contractors (direct suppliers working for one or more Houses and that subcontract part of their production); and - 65% subcontractors (suppliers that work for contractors and have no direct business relationship with the Houses).
+- 19% direct suppliers (a supplier is deemed to be direct when it has a direct business relationship with the Houses rather than working via a subcontractor); - 19% contractors (direct suppliers working for one or more Houses and that subcontract part of their production); and - 62% subcontractors (suppliers that work for contractors and have no direct business relationship with the Houses).

-Direct suppliers with or without subcontracting are T1 suppliers (35% in 2022).
-Subcontractors are T2 suppliers (65% in 2022).
-9.32% of suppliers were deemed strategic in 2022.
+Direct suppliers with or without subcontracting are T1 suppliers (38% in 2023).
+Subcontractors are T2 suppliers (62% in 2023).
+8.5% of suppliers were deemed strategic in 2023.